Registration Procedures - MITAM

 Timetable for Submitting Special Accommodations Requests

-Note: Those requesting special accommodations must register for the MITAM test and ensure that all the required documents reach NITE by email, mail or personal delivery by no later than the registration deadline.
-No appeals, updates, or amendments to medical assessment documentation will be accepted after this deadline.
+NOTE: Those requesting special accommodations must register for the MITAM Test and ensure that all the required documents reach NITE in one of the ways detailed in the registration procedures no later than the registration deadline.
+No appeals, updates or amendments to medical assessment documentation will be accepted after this deadline.
+It can take up to 25 working days to process your application once it has arrived.

 It can take up to 25 working days to process your application once it has arrived.
 NITE reserves the right to request that an applicant submit additional information or assessments.
 Applicants whose request is submitted in the last month of the registration period will almost certainly not have time to submit additional material or appeal a decision.